pmknutsen/spiky/README.md

 `spiky` to start.

 ###API
-Spiky is accessible from the command line or your own functions and scripts via a global structure containing function handles to all Spiky routines.
+Spiky is accessible from the command line or your own functions and extensions via a global structure containing function handles to all Spiky routines.

 ###Documentation